 $$\dot{c}_{rel} = k_{im}(1-c_{rel}) - k_ic_jc_{rel}\quad(2)$$

 (1) and (2) constitute a minimal model for calcium release incorporating the release dynamics.
-Notice that the first term in (1)’s rhs is the external stimulus \(I_{CaL}(t)=I_{s}(t)\), Which is provided by the pacemaker cells in the heart or externally in experiments.
-These cells provide a periodic stimulus \(T_s\).
-This is where things get interesting.
+Notice that the first term in the rhs of (1) is the external stimulus \(I_{CaL}(t)=I_{s}(t)\), Which is provided by the pacemaker cells in the heart or externally in experiments.

-A healthy cell will normally release Calcium periodically, driven by the stimulus if the recovery time of the ion release channels is slower compared to the stimulus.
+A healthy cell will normally release Calcium periodically, driven by the periodic stimulus.
+If the recovery time of the ion release channels is fast compared to the stimulus period.
 An example is illustrated below.
 Where \(T_s=400\ ms\) and \(T_r = 200\ ms \)

 RyR2 malfunctions, Alternans and the origin of Fibrillation.#

-If on the other hand the release is slower due to a malfunction of the calcium release units, which might lead to a slow recovery, the periodic response alternates between a high/low beat to beat calcium release regime.
+If on the other hand, the release is slow due to a malfunction of the calcium release units, the periodic response alternates between a high/low beat to beat calcium release.
 These calcium alternans are a known mechanism for inducing cardiac arrhythmias such as atrial fibrillation.
 Below I show results for the case of \( T_s=400\ ms \) and \(T_r = 320\ ms \) .

 Stimulus-Recovery relationship and Interactive Solver.#

-Bifurcation plot: Maximum amplitudes of Cj vs τrec It can be seen which intervals present regular oscillations, 2:1 alternans as well as 3:1 alternans.
+Bifurcation plot: Maximum amplitudes of Cj as τrec varies.
+From here we can find the intervals which present regular oscillations, 2:1 alternans as well as 3:1 alternans.

 Back to the seesaw#